 - Is Deposit Assistance available?
 Yes.
-Community Action Marin has Season of Sharing funds available for deposits.
-Families can still call the same agencies on the Season of Sharing referral list, but when they call, they should make sure to say that they are calling for DEPOSIT assistance, so they don’t end up on the rental wait list.
+Community Action Marin has Season of Sharing funds available for deposits and mortgages.
+Families can still call the same agencies on the Season of Sharing referral list, but when they call, they should make sure to say that they are calling for deposit or mortgage assistance, so they don’t end up on the rental wait list.

-- Cash Assistance has been provided to over 350 clients based on prioritized income and need.
+- Cash Assistance has been provided to over 635 clients already based on prioritized income and need.
 We continue to invite donations to support the community, especially for those in our immigrant community and low-wage essential workers who face tremendous challenges now.
 Households are being contacted now thanks to generous donors at the Marin Community Foundation.

 Children and Family Services Update

-Regular child care services offered through Head Start, Early Head Start, and our Child Development Program are paused through June 30th.
+Regular child care services are paused through June 30th.
 We are working to open preschool, infant, and toddler classrooms for July 1st.
 We currently have spaces available for essential workers.
-Contact: Kelsey Lombardi at email@example.com to learn more.
+Contact: Kelsey Lombardi at firstname.lastname@example.org to learn more.

 - Healthy Meals.
 We continue to provide each enrolled child across our programs with healthy meals.
-Drive through for Brown Bag lunches available for pickup Monday through Friday 10-11:30am.
+Drive through for Brown Bag lunches are available for pickup 10-11:30am.
 Cereal, fruits, yogurt, and other items are available regularly as well, enough for your family.
-We are also delivering to Marin City daily.
 Families, please check your text messages for details and ongoing updates.
-If you are an enrolled family and have questions, email us at firstname.lastname@example.org.
+If you are an enrolled family and have questions, email us at email@example.com.